 Earning a Doctor of Nursing Practice (DNP) in Massachusetts

 Both bachelor’s and master’s-prepared nurses are eligible to begin working towards a Doctorate of Nursing Practice.
-Depending on the nurses’ prior education, there are two paths to a DNP degree:
+There are two entry points available through most DNP programs, the BSN-DNP and MSN-DNP:

 - Nurses with a bachelor’s degree will enroll in BSN-DNP Through this program, nurses will complete both a master’s and a doctorate degree in a comprehensive program that usually consists of about 90 credits and can be completed in 3-4 years.